leahcimali/KafkaMongo-HeartDiseaseProject/README.md

 After a while, new batch data should update the model.

-And this cicle continue ...
+And the cycle continue ...